opencast/opencast.github.io/contributions.md

 [meritocratic](https://docs.opencast.org/develop/developer/committer/).

 ## Sponsors
-Companies relying on Opencast for their commercial offerings can sponsor the project in a [variety of ways](https://opencast.org/sponsors).
+Companies relying on Opencast for their commercial offerings can sponsor the project in a [variety of ways](assets/img/Opencast sponsorship programme.pdf).
+If you would like to learn more about our sponsorship programme, feel free to [contact us](mailto:schulte@id.ethz.ch).